Aliases for PLAU Gene

 GeneCards Summary for PLAU Gene

 PLAU (Plasminogen Activator, Urokinase) is a Protein Coding gene.
 Diseases associated with PLAU include Quebec Platelet Disorder and Alzheimer Disease.
-Among its related pathways are amb2 Integrin signaling and Innate Immune System.
+Among its related pathways are Innate Immune System and Development HGF signaling pathway.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is PRSS3.
+An important paralog of this gene is PRSS1.

 Specifically cleaves the zymogen plasminogen to form the active enzyme plasmin.